Latch/openkit/documentation/partner_backend.md

 	* `expires_in`: Time-to-live of the access token, in seconds.
 After this amount of time, the given access token will no longer be valid.
 	* `token_type`: Auth scheme to use (will always be "Bearer").

-	In case of an error, the API will return an HTTP 500 and a status in the "error_description" field:
+	In case of an error, the API will return the following error codes:

+	* HTTP 401
+		* `error="access_denied"`: missing or invalid credentials.

+			⇒ Check the request is using the correct value for `client_id` and `client_secret`.

+	* HTTP 403
-	* `UNAUTHORIZED_API`: missing or invalid "audience" parameter.
+		* `error="access_denied"`: missing or invalid "audience" parameter.

 		⇒ Check the API request to make sure the "audience" field has the right value.

+	* HTTP 500
-	* `INTERNAL_SERVER_ERROR`: there was an unexpected error.
+		* `error="internal_server_error"`: there was an unexpected error.

 			⇒ Contact Latch Support to help debug this issue.

 ## Token Expiration